For the coordination of a social culture

 Ph. © All rights reserved

-Browsing the pages of the beautiful manuals designed at that time for companies like Braun or Lufthansa and events like the Tokyo Olympics or the Expo 1967, we discover that the appearance of the most disparate objects was meticulously calibrated — from graphics of petrol pumps to key rings, from matchboxes to cutlery, from road signs, to shoe soles, up to space-shuttles and spacecrafts from the extraordinary NASA Graphics Standards Manual, designed in 1976 by Richard Danne and Bruce Blackburn.
+Browsing the pages of the beautiful manuals designed at that time for companies like Braun or Lufthansa and events like the Tokyo Olympics or the Expo 1967, it is possible to discover that the appearance of the most disparate objects was meticulously calibrated—from graphics of petrol pumps to key rings, from matchboxes to cutlery, from road signs to shoe soles, up to space-shuttles and spacecrafts from the extraordinary NASA Graphics Standards Manual, designed in 1976 by Richard Danne and Bruce Blackburn.

-A page from the extraordinary NASA Graphics Standards Manual illustrating spacecraft markings.
+A page from the extraordinary NASA Graphics Standards Manual,

 Ph. © Kind Company